 - Cautionary note about small numbers - Due to a larger degree of statistical fluctuation in small numbers, great care should be taken when assessing apparent differences involving small numbers and measures based on small numbers.

-Numerator: Number of males/ females/ persons aged 50-74 years who participated in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017
+Numerator: Males/ females/ persons aged 50-74 years who participated in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

-Denominator: Number of males/ females/ persons aged 50-74 years who were invited to participate in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017
+Denominator: Males/ females/ persons aged 50-74 years who were invited to participate in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

 Detail of analysis: Per cent

 Source: Compiled by PHIDU based on data provided by the Department of Health from the National Bowel Cancer Screening Program, 2016 and 2017.